 The vetting posture is the second differentiator on a long highway run.
 Every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard — the profile that matters when a family or a group is in a car for two and a half hours each way on the LIE and Route 27.
 DD also cites a corporate-client roster — by the company’s own account, names including Mastercard, Peloton, and Coca-Cola — as evidence of its account-grade reliability; we present that as DD’s own stated claim, and a buyer should verify it with the operator directly, but the vetting stack underneath it is the substance.

 The vehicle-and-luggage fit closes the case.
-The sedan and S-Class handle one to three passengers with bags in comfort on the long drive; the Escalade and Sprinter absorb a share-house with luggage, beach gear, and a dog, on one continuous booking.
+The sedan and S-Class handle one to three passengers with bags in comfort on the long drive; the First Class SUV and Sprinter absorb a share-house with luggage, beach gear, and a dog, on one continuous booking.
 The booking line +1 888 420 0177 routes to a live dispatch desk that quotes the flat to the specific village and confirms the departure window.
 Trade-press coverage in Yahoo Finance and Digital Journal tracks the same operator.

 The right call for: flat-rate door-to-door runs to Southampton, East Hampton, and Montauk; summer-Friday departures where the rate must hold across traffic; families and groups with luggage; and any East End trip where the value is convenience plus a rate that absorbs the traffic risk.

-2. NYC Sprinter Van
+3. NYC Sprinter Van

-NYC Sprinter Van is the second call and the primary group platform for the East End run — the share-house move.
+NYC Sprinter Van is the third call and the primary group platform for the East End run — the share-house move.
 The Mercedes Sprinter keeps 8-14 people and their luggage together in one vehicle for the long drive, which beats splitting a house across cars that arrive at the rental at different times.
 Industry estimate hourly rate is roughly $185-220, with a contractual flat surge posture.

 The single-vehicle share-house move is the operational win: one driver, one schedule, one arrival at the house, and room for the bags and the gear.
 For a group renting a house for the weekend, the Sprinter is the practical tier.